skythelimitdt/natural-disaster-insights/README.md

   - Users can navigate back to the main menu.

 - `RandomEvent.py` (Generate a Random Disaster)
-  - Randomly selects and displays a disaster event with its type, subtype, and image.
+  - Randomly selects and displays a disaster event with its subtype and image.
   - Allows users to generate another random event or return to the main menu.
   - Handles errors during data retrieval.